Table of Contents

 - Stages of Primary Sclerosing Cholangitis

 - Diagnostic Work-up for Primary Sclerosing Cholangitis

 Definition and Epidemiology of Primary Sclerosing Cholangitis

 The prevalence of PSC is approximately 6.3 cases per 100,000.
-The diagnosis of PSC is highly dependent on endoscopic retrograde cholangiopancreatography (ERCP) and places with limited access to this diagnostic modality have an underestimation of the diagnosis of PSC.
+The diagnosis of PSC is highly dependent on endoscopic retrograde cholangiopancreatography (ERCP).

-For unknown reasons, Jews are more likely to develop inflammatory bowel disease and the associated complication of PSC.
-Additionally, patients with PSC are more likely to develop colorectal cancer and should be screened for the latter.
+People of Jewish decent are more likely to develop inflammatory bowel disease and the associated complication of PSC.
+Additionally, patients with PSC are more likely to develop colorectal cancer and should be screened for it.

 The majority of the patients are middle-aged men.